Single Doctoral-Level Business Courses

 - Gain knowledge and expertise at the highest academic level in a topic of particular interest

 Choose any of the doctoral courses offered by the CalSouthern’s School of Business.
 You’ll find a vast selection of subjects available, on topics as diverse as leadership, technology management, statistics, organizational development, finance, consumer behavior and supply chain management.

 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Business Administration program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 Doctoral Business Courses

 MGT 87500 Organizational Development and Design

-	This course is about moving organizations forward—about planning, diagnosing, implementing, and evaluating organization development interventions.
-It summarizes the basic processes, approaches, and strategies of organizational development that work in managing organizational change.
+This course is about moving organizations forward by planning, diagnosing, implementing, and evaluating organization development interventions.
+It summarizes the basic processes, approaches, and strategies of organizational development that are effective in managing organizational change.
 A close look is taken at managing layoffs, divestitures, closings, and mergers and acquisitions.Learning Outcomes: